ibm-cloud-docs/cephaas/sds_create_host.md

 Make a `POST /hosts` request to create a host, and define the host by using the `name` parameter.
 Specify a host `name`, `nqn`, and `volume_id`.

 Valid host names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Host names must begin with a lowercase letter.
 Hypens cannot be used to start or end the name.
 Host names must be unique across the entire infrastructure.
-For example, if you create two volumes with the same name in the same deployment, a `Duplicae host name` error is displayed.
+For example, if you create two volumes with the same name in the same deployment, an error `Host name alaready exists` is displayed.
 {: important}